-Possession or use of illegal drugs or drug-related items in the residence halls or on campus 1st offense: Online Drug Education Course, Reflection Paper, One Year Probation and 4 hours of community service 2nd offense: Extension of probation and suspension from halls (from 2 weeks to indefinitely) or significant education project Students with possible substance abuse problems may be sanctioned to take a Wellness Assessment.
+Possession or use of illegal drugs or drug-related items in the residence halls or on campus

+1st offense: Warning, Online Drug Education Course; Reflection Paper (2-3 pages).
+Deadline:1 week

+2nd offense: Conduct Probation for a semester (4 months); 5 hours of Community Service.

+Deadlines: 2 weeks.

+3rd offense: Extension of Conduct Probation (two semesters/ 8 months); 10 hours Community Service.

+Deadlines: 2 weeks.

+Students with possible substance abuse problems may be sanctioned to take a Wellness Assessment. if found in violation of an intent to distribute, can result in dismissal from the University